Go to henryford.com Torn seasonal HFH logo

 • Nerve Biopsies- In house specimens should be submitted to pathology immediately labeled "fresh nerve biopsy."
 Offsite specimens should arrive at the Henry Ford Hospital Pathology Laboratory as soon as possible.
 Refer to Muscle and Nerve Biopsy ELUG

-• Lymph Node Biopsy for Lymphoma Work-up - In house specimens are submitted to pathology immediately fresh on ice or on a saline soaked pad labeled "lymph node biopsy for lymphoma work-up."
+• Lymph Node Biopsy for Lymphoma Work-up - In house specimens are submitted to pathology immediately labeled "lymph node biopsy for lymphoma work-up."
 Biopsies from remote sites should arrive at the Henry Ford Hospital Pathology Laboratory as soon as possible.
 Refer to Lymph Node Biopsy ELUG

 • Kidney Biopsies- In house specimens are handled by Surgical Pathology Staff immediately after removal from patient.
 Offsite specimens must be delivered the same day as collection by cab, A1 delivery service, or courier and arrive at the Henry Ford Hospital Pathology Laboratory, preferably by 4:00 p.m.
 Monday - Friday.
 Refer to Kidney Biopsy ELUG